MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Demos/05 - Administer Intersite Connectivity.md

 1. Under **Settings**, select **Peerings** and **+ Add** a new peering.

-1. Configure the peering the second virtual network.
+1. Configure the peering of the second virtual network.
 Use the information icons to review the different settings.

 1. When the peering is complete, review the **Peering status**.